patrickkettner/opal-webpack/README.md

 ### Requires

-With your Ruby/Opal `require` statements, you should use the Sprockets/Ruby/Opal convention (not the node convention of require './something'). `require_relative` can be used if you want to require relative to the current file.
+With your Ruby/Opal `require` statements, you should use the Sprockets/Ruby/Opal convention (not the node convention of `require './something'`). `require_relative` can be used if you want to require something relative to the current file.

 If you want to use a Node based asset within Opal, you'll have to do this: